mattvenn/fpga-sdft/README.md

 * How to do scaling - the twiddle factors are scaled to fill the hole register so things overflow quickly - trying the multiplication then immediate >>> 7 to scale as if the coeffs were -1->1 not -127->127

 # Todo

 * ADC board only works between 0 and 1v, even with external PSU.
 Without PSU low voltages don't register.
 Also, doesn't need the shutdown pin connected, just clock and data
+* ADC board pins are reversed.
+ADC board vref is 1.25 so max input is 1.25v.

 # Resources